Romildoescoding/notEfy/README.md

 # notEfy Web App

-notEfy is a simple web application that allows you to manage your notes effortlessly.
+notEfy is a simple React Web Application that allows you to manage your notes effortlessly.
 With notEfy, you can add, open, and delete notes with ease.
 Additionally, it leverages Framer Motion for React to incorporate delightful animations, including draggable logos and draggable notes.

 ## Features